OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - Important `Fragment` superclasses like `ViewBindingFragment` and `MenuFragment`
 - Customized views such as `AuxioAppBarLayout`, and others, which fix shortcomings with the default implementations.
-- Configuration models like `DisplayMode` and `Sort`, which are used in many places but aren't tied to a specific feature.
 - `ForegroundManager` and `ServiceNotification`, which remove boilerplate regarding service foreground instantiation.
 - The `RecyclerView` adapter framework described previously.